 Among John's publications is:

-Dances John has taught include Ant'aman Palikari, Antikrystos, Argos Hasapikos, Arkadikos Horos (Diplos), Arvanitikos, Ballos, Beratis, Chiotikos, Epirotiko Tsamiko (Mayio), Fysouni, Gaida, Greek Medley, Grigoro Hasapiko, Hasapikos, Hiotikos, Horos ton Koritson, Kalamatianos, Karagouna, 'Kariotikos, Karsilamas (Antikrystos), Kastrinos, Kleftikos, Kotsarin, Kritiki Sousta, Kritikos Syrtos, Lahana, Lefkaditikos, Len Irthi Mais, Menousis, Mermingas, Metsovitikos Horos, Miteritsa, Nisiotikos, Ola Ta Poulakia, Omal (Trapezounteikon), Pentozali, Peratianos, Pidichtos Tsamikos, Plalitos, Pogonisios, Pos to Trivoun to Piperi, Kritikos Syrtos, Sereanitsa, Siganos, Sousta, Sousta Rodou, Sta Dyo, Sta Tria, Syngathistos Metsovou, Syrtaki, Syrtos, Syrtos Kefallinias, Syrtos Pylaias, Syrtos Salaminos, Syrtos Skyrou, Syrtos Sylvrianos (Nisiotikos Syrtos), Syrtos Thrakis, Thrakikos Horos (Ant Aman Palihari), Tik, Trata, Tripati (Tripotis), Tsakonikos, Varis Hasapikos, Zagorisios, Zervos Karplathou, and
+Dances John and Paula have taught include Ant'aman Palikari, Antikrystos, Argos Hasapikos, Arkadikos Horos (Diplos), Arvanitikos, Ballos, Beratis, Chiotikos, Epirotiko Tsamiko (Mayio), Fysouni, Gaida, Greek Medley, Grigoro Hasapiko, Hasapikos, Hiotikos, Horos ton Koritson, Kalamatianos, Karagouna, 'Kariotikos, Karsilamas (Antikrystos), Kastrinos, Kleftikos, Kotsarin, Kritiki Sousta, Kritikos Syrtos, Lahana, Lefkaditikos, Len Irthi Mais, Menousis, Mermingas, Metsovitikos Horos, Miteritsa, Nisiotikos, Ola Ta Poulakia, Omal (Trapezounteikon), Pentozali, Peratianos, Pidichtos Tsamikos, Plalitos, Pogonisios, Pos to Trivoun to Piperi, Kritikos Syrtos, Sereanitsa, Siganos, Sousta, Sousta Rodou, Sta Dyo, Sta Tria, Syngathistos Metsovou, Syrtaki, Syrtos, Syrtos Kefallinias, Syrtos Pylaias, Syrtos Salaminos, Syrtos Skyrou, Syrtos Sylvrianos (Nisiotikos Syrtos), Syrtos Thrakis, Thrakikos Horos (Ant Aman Palihari), Tik, Trata, Tripati (Tripotis), Tsakonikos, Varis Hasapikos, Zagorisios, Zervos Karplathou, and